dat3Cph/material/flow2/webscrapingproject/Assignment.md

 **Documentation**

-- Write documentation like a EER Diagram including links and names of the used api's and pages that are used for web scraping.
+- Write documentation including EER Diagram, links and names of the used api's and pages that are used for web scraping
 - Consider edge cases, error handling, and potential improvements.
 - Prepare a presentation to demonstrate your work for the review on friday